byuids-resumes/mbehymer_resume/docs/index.md

 __BYU-Idaho__ Rexburg, ID
 - Volunteered 2 - 6+ hours weekly
 - Communicated and demonstrated technical information, adapting for varying skill level

-## Skills, Software, and Equipment
-- Created games and graphical models using JavaScript, HTML, CSS, and Python (See http://matziar.com.)
-- Experience accessing and manipulating APIs using Python and JavaScript
-- Experience connecting to a cloud database using NodeJS
-- Image processing and manipulation using Python
-- Experience creating, updating, inserting, and deleting databases and information using MySQL
-- Developed Android apps using Kotlin, Java and Android Studio
-- Experience connecting to, accessing, and displaying information from MongoDB using NodeJS to display a dynamic webpage
-- Other languages: C++, Clojure

 <!-- ### Footer